egehlen/algo-and-ds/README.md

 # Algorithms and Data Structures in C# .NET

-This repository covers the implementation (from scratch) of the following Data Structures and Algorithms:
+This is a self-guided study repository that covers the implementation (from scratch) of the following Data Structures and Algorithms:

 ### Algorithms:
 - Recursion;